hiroaki-yamamoto/mongoengine-goodjson/README.md

 PR.

 ### FollowReference Decoder
-Since 0.9, this script supports Follow Reference, but it doesn't support decoder.
+~~Since 0.9, this script supports Follow Reference, but it doesn't support decoder.
 Passing "followed reference" dict to ReferenceField, it recognized `id` field only.
-This behavior will be fixed at 0.10.
+This behavior will be fixed at 0.10.~~ Use `FollowReferenceField`.

 ## Contribute
 This scirpt is coded on TDD. i.e. Writing a test that fails, and then write